This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 The main character, Morgan Sheppard, hosts a detective show on television.
 He is the primary target of the madman who has kidnapped them and locked them in a room with a corpse.
 The kidnapper appears on the room’s TV to address the strangers, and tells Shappard that to prove he is a good detective, he needs to solve the mystery.
 Since the punishment of not solving the mystery in the allotted time is death, the others are, obviously, trying to identify the killer too.
 Lots of drama, distrust, and arguments.

-Throughout the novel, flashbacks of Sheppard’s childhood appear.
+Throughout Guess Who, flashbacks of Sheppard’s childhood appear.
 When he was young, Sheppard solved a mystery, and that case brought him a lot of attention and fame.
 Ever since then, he has struggled with desiring the attention that fame affords, but also battling with personal demons.